 You are eligible to join the Royal Arch four weeks after you have been made a 'Master Mason'.
-However, you are first encouraged to consolidate your learning in the Craft and should seek to join the Royal Arch at a time that is right for you.

 If you would prefer to simply make a quick online enquiry, then click on the link 'Interested in Joining?' below and we will be in touch.